EPCCed/APT-python4hpc/lectures/02/README.md

 # ...where were we?

-Looked at how Python code is executed by the default interpreter and what that tells us about performance.
-For fast numerical computing, want to:
+Performance implications of standard Python interpreter:
-- Minimise overheads from dynamic typing & stack-based execution
+- Overheads from type checking & stack-based execution through VM
-- Exploit vectorisation

-How?
+- Limited optimisations during compilation into Python bytecode

+Fast numerical computing:
 - Use NumPy arrays (statically typed, fixed size)
-  - mind efficient syntax to avoid creating temporaries
+- Use efficient array access syntax to minimise creation of temporaries
-- Call precompiled functions
+- Don't use explicit `for` loops that iterate over NumPy array elements
-  - For elementwise operations on NumPy arrays *don't write explicit for loops*, use overloaded operators (`+`, `-`, `*`, `/`, `**`) and related [`ufuncs`](https://numpy.org/devdocs/reference/ufuncs.html) ("universal functions"), many compiled from C
+- Use overloaded array operators (`+`, `-`, `*`, `/`, `**`) and other [`ufuncs`](https://numpy.org/devdocs/reference/ufuncs.html)
+  - If available, try dedicated functions provided by NumPy, SciPy, etc.
+- NumExpr can speed up array expressions by minimising temporaries and optimising cache usage
-  - Interface Python with compiled Fortran/C/C++ code by importing functions from shared library (many options, looked at `ctypes`)
+- Interface Python with Fortran/C/C++ code compiled into machine code by importing functions from shared library (many options, looked at `ctypes`)

 ---

 # What's next?

-Going to cover 4 other strategies for speeding up Python performance:
+4 other strategies for speeding up Python performance:

 - **CPython extension modules**: extend CPython interpreter with C code